Sex tourism: Cultural attitudes

-Globally, cultural attitudes towards sex tourism can be seen to be different.
+Globally, there are different cultural attitudes towards sex tourism.
 In less developed countries for example, families in poor rural areas may sell their children to human traffickers, who will take the children to major cities to work in the sex industry.
-In Thailand for example, women will support their husbands by becoming sex workers.
-To work in the sex industry, particularly in less developed countries, can often be seen as a viable source of income available to struggling families from low socioeconomic backgrounds.
+In Thailand for example, women will support their husbands by becoming prostitutes.
+To send daughters into the sex industry, particularly in less developed countries, can often be seen as a viable source of income available to struggling families from low socioeconomic backgrounds.

 The cultural attitudes of sex tourism in highly developed countries such as Australia however where sex trafficking is illegal and highly policed can offer a different perspective to those of lesser backgrounds.
-Brothels are still vivid within states such as Tasmania and New South Wales where people can exchange money for sex.
+Brothels are still vivid within states such as New South Wales, Tasmania and Victoria where people can exchange money for sex.
 Recent studies suggest that sex slavery is still happening in Australia, exploiting the vulnerability of individuals and families from poor backgrounds.

 Male tourists, sometimes known as sexpats (expatriate + sex tourist), join online communities in which they share advice on destinations and, although it is not among the most common cases, there is the category of "girlfriend experience" which, in some cases, evolves into an emotional relationship.

 General attitudes towards sex work are complex and often regarded as controversial.
-Many countries where tourists come from, can have harsher attitudes towards sexual services.
+Many countries where tourists come from can have harsher attitudes towards sexual services.
 Often the men who travel seeking to pay for sex may do so because it is much harder to engage in sex work in their home countries.
 Furthermore, in some countries, such as Cambodia and Thailand, this practice is considered commonplace, and men who do not engage in commercial sex may be considered unusual by their peers.

 Sociologists from the University of Leicester conducted a research study for the Economic and Social Research Council and End Child Prostitution and Trafficking campaign, which interviewed over 250 Caribbean sex tourists.
 Amongst their findings were: